 |Waiting Period||Decree must specify time when parties may remarry.
 14-05-02|

 |Grounds for Separation||The court may grant a temporary or permanent decree of separation for any cause forwhich a divorce may be decreed.|

 |Defenses to a Divorce Filing||Condonation; lapse of time.|

 |Other Grounds for Divorce||Adultery; cruelty or violence; willful desertion or neglect; drug/alcohol addiction; insanity for period of 5 yrs.; conviction of felony.
 Irreconcilable differences.|

 Note: State laws are constantly changing, most often through the enactment of new legislation, decisions from higher courts, and other means.
 While we strive to ensure the accuracy of these pages, you also may want to contact a North Dakota divorce attorney or conduct your own legal research to verify the state law(s) you are researching.

 Research the Law

 North Dakota Divorce Requirements: Related Resources

 Whether you are merely contemplating a divorce or are in the beginning stages, it is always a good idea to have as much information as possible about North Dakota's divorce laws and procedures.
-There are many divorce attorneys available in the "Peace Garden State" who can assist you.
-Start today with a free initial case review from an experienced divorce attorney.
+A trusted legal counselor will be able to protect your interests and navigate the legal system.
+Start today by reaching out to an experienced North Dakota divorce attorney.

 Contact a qualified attorney.